smaht-dac/submitr/docs/source/advanced_usage.rst

 version of the type name, for example, ``CellCulture.csv`` or ``cell_culture.csv``, respectively.

-This obviously implies that multiple files are required if multiple types are to be submitted, and the natural question is how to submit multiple files in a single submission.
+This obviously implies that multiple files are required if multiple types are to be submitted, and the next question is how to submit multiple files in a single submission.
 The answer is that in this case the files need to packaged together into a single archive file (optionally compressed - see below) using the standard ``tar`` command-line utility.